Custom Roles

 Click + New policy to bring up the Create a new access policy screen.

-Include the Name of the policy and a short Description, then click the Policy editor tab.
+Include the Name of the policy and a short Description, then add the policy details in the Policy editor.

 Custom access policies can be created using the YAML language.
-Policies will be composed of two sections: Action and Condition.
+Policies will be composed of two sections: Actions and Conditions.
 Permissions are purely additive (there are no "deny" rules).

 Key | Value |